 The pre-count conference is a joint conference between rural carriers and managers.
 Regardless of the type of mail count, a joint conference must be held at least 15 days prior to the beginning of the mail count.
-(Note: This year the precount conference must be completed no later than COB, February 9, 2018.

 Ref: M-38 Section 525.11 (161)